Curio Pictures

-Curio Pictures (formerly known as Playmaker Media) is an Australian-based television production company, which develops and produces scripted and unscripted television programs across multiple television channels in Australia.
+Curio Pictures (formerly Playmaker Media) is an Australian-based television production company, which develops and produces scripted and unscripted television programs across multiple television channels in Australia.
 The company was formed by David Taylor and David Maher in 2009.
-In 2014, it became a subsidiary of Sony Pictures Television, who distributes Playmaker's formats and productions globally.
+In 2014, it became a subsidiary of Sony Pictures Television under its International Production division, taking over distribution for the company's productions.
 The company is based in Sydney.

 In 2016, Playmaker was commissioned to produce a Mandarin language adaptation of Chosen for Chinese platform iQiyi filmed in Australia.

-In 2022, Playmaker Media was renamed as Curio Pictures under Jo Porter and Rachel Gardner following the 2021 departure of founders David Taylor and David Maher.
+In 2022, Playmaker Media was renamed as Curio Pictures under Jo Porter and Rachel Gardner following the departure of founders David Taylor and David Maher in 2021.